akikoo/one-web-boilerplate/README.md

        compass watch /{pathtoworkingcopy}/webroot/assets

     If you do this, generating the CSS files already on your local machine, you don't need to use the SCSS task in /build/build.xml.
-If that's what you want, just comment out both the &lt;css.compile.sass /&gt; and &lt;css.compile.less /&gt; macrodef calls.
+To do so, just comment out both the &lt;css.compile.sass /&gt; and &lt;css.compile.less /&gt; macrodef calls.

 * Media Queries are based on 16px default font size and defined in ems.
     If you don't go for responsive design (you should!), just replace the default